yasmin-aumeeruddy/kubeconfig-microservices/README.md

 You should see an output consisting of both IP addresses.

-## Then deploy your updated deployment by issuing the following commands:

 You should see the following output from the commands:

-`kubectl apply -f kubernetes.yaml`

 ```
 $ kubectl delete -f kubernetes.yaml
 deployment.apps "system-deployment" deleted